 Martin plays a kind of everyman -relatable, but certainly not heroic.
 His time in college is satirized, along with his school-chums and fraternity brothers who all seem to pursue lucrative careers.
-Max Gottlieb, the German professor who Martin serves as a research assistant, is also playfully satirized.
-He tinkers away in his lab, all the while being mocked and scorned by his colleagues at the university until he is finally dismissed and forced to work in research for a private company rather than a public school, however his new job has unanticipated strings attached.
+Max Gottlieb, Martin’s German professor, is also playfully satirized.
+He tinkers away in his lab, all the while being mocked and scorned by his colleagues at the university until he is finally dismissed and forced to work in research for a private company rather than a public school, however his new job carries unanticipated strings attached.
 The company treats him well but requires the mass market production of his research.
 Gottlieb, ever the intellectual idealist, yearns for his research to be freely available.
 Here, again, freedom is never free.
-Gottlieb represents the tension between the old world (Europe and European universities) in its reliance on aristocratic philanthropy, and the practicably busy new world of America, which relies on corporate agreements.
-The old aristocracy is replaced by institutions: the government and the corporations now drive the values of the nation.
+Gottlieb represents the tension between the old world (Europe and European universities) in its reliance on aristocratic philanthropy; and the practicably busy new world of America, which relies on corporate business agreements.
+The old aristocracy is replaced by institutions: the government and corporations now steer the ship of state.